Are you good at writing emails?

 - Be specific.
 What exactly can the recipient expect to find inside the email?
 Give your audience clues so they can quickly and accurately assess whether to open your email, save it for later, or delete it.
-If your email is communicating a change in HR benefits at your company, it should clearly state as much.
 If your email to customers is about a new feature you’re deploying, that should be obvious.

 - Be honest.
 Although we live in a world full of click-bait, you don’t want to do the bait and switch.
 Catchy, engaging, fun headlines are fantastic, but if they promise something that your email doesn’t actually deliver, you’ll just turn off your audience.